mahdiyazdani/Hypermarket/docs/create-product.md

 *Some products will have different variations and multiple images.
 For example a t-shirt, that comes in different sizes and colors, with different prices.*

 !> Note that some extensions or third-party plugins if installed will add more product date choices, such as **subscriptions**.

+## Product categories

+Product categories and tags work in much the same way as normal categories and tags you have when writing posts in WordPress.
+They can be created, edited, and selected at any time.
+This can be done when you first create a product or come back and edit it or the category/tag specifically.